cggh/panoptes/documentation/importsettings.rst

 Property settings
 -----------------
-An overview of the possible tags than can be defined for an individual property in the **Properties** tag of the datatable settings.
+An overview of the possible tags than can be defined for an individual property in the **Properties** tag of the datatable settings (see _Properties).

 Id
   *Text (required).* Identifier of the property, corresponding to the column header in the [data] file